Trump says Israel-Iran ceasefire is in effect after deal initially faltered

 An Israeli military official who spoke on the condition of anonymity in line with military regulations said Iran launched two missiles at Israel hours into the tenuous ceasefire.
 Both were intercepted, the official said.

-Iranian state television reported that the military denied firing missiles after the start of the ceasefire — while accusing Israel of conducting strikes.
+Iranian state television reported that the military denied firing missiles after the start of the ceasefire — while condemning Israel for predawn strikes of its own.

+One of those attacks killed a high-profile nuclear scientist, Mohammad Reza Sedighi Saber, at his father-in-law’s residence in northern Iran, Iranian state TV reported.

 As Trump spoke to reporters at the White House before departing for the NATO summit, he expressed disappointment with both sides.